ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 OpenVPN supports connection mobility by allowing a peer to change its IP address during an ongoing session.
-When configured accordingly, a host will accept packets for a session from any IP address, as long as the packets are correctly authenticated.
+When configured accordingly, a host will accept packets for a session from any IP address, as long as the packets pass all authentication checks.

 ### Protocol Features

-- Peer authentication using certificates or pre-shared key
+- Peer authentication using certificates or pre-shared key.
 - Mandatory mutual authentication.
-- Connection mobility
+- Connection mobility.
-- Out-of-order record receipt
+- Out-of-order record receipt.
-- Length-hiding padding
+- Length-hiding padding.

 See also the properties of TLS.